camptocamp/odoo-cloud-platform/README.md

 # updating the template to create new branch XX.0

-To generate the new branch for the next version of odoo, please update the template with :
+To generate the new branch for the next version of odoo, please update the template with the OCA.
+You can find the src template here https://github.com/OCA/oca-addons-repo-template.

+to update the template with the same answer :

 ```
-copier update --UNSAFE
+copier update --trust -f --data odoo_version="XX.0"
 ```